Use the Flink SQL Query Profiler in Confluent Cloud for Apache Flink

 Troubleshoot Flink SQL statements

-The Query Profiler enables you to examine your running Flink SQL statements:
+The Query Profiler enables you to examine your running or degraded Flink SQL statements:

 Verify throughput: is it fast enough?